100% Certified Authentic

 Paul Altieri

-The Rolex Milgauss watch for sale has been the model for the watch collector who doesn’t really consider themselves a “Rolex person.”
+The Rolex Milgauss has been the model for the watch collector who doesn’t really consider themselves a “Rolex person.”
 Its design has always been a touch more outlandish than its counterparts, and its party piece – an internal antimagnetic shield – is not a feature that you can interact with or observe like you can with a dive bezel or chronograph complication.

 Although it has largely been overlooked throughout most of its history, the Rolex Milgauss blue watch is a truly unique watch among the various models that make up the brand’s current catalog.
 Among Rolex’s offerings, it’s one of very few models that you can easily pick out in a crowd and identify, without doubt, and from a reasonable distance – especially when we’re talking about the Rolex Milgauss Z-Blue.